sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 multiple char enforcement

-There will be no enforcement of multiple characters from a specific class or a specific characters (be either letter or symbol) to appear in the PW.
+There will be no enforcement of multiple characters from a specific class or a specific character (be either letter or symbol) to appear in the PW.

 The CLI command to configure the PW class type will be along the following lines: